shellrow/nrev/README.md

 - Windows

 ## Privileges
-`enmap` uses a raw socket which require elevated privileges.
+`netprobe` uses a raw socket which require elevated privileges.
 Execute with administrator privileges.

 ## Note for Windows users
 For Traceroute, you may need to set up firewall rules that allow `ICMP Time-to-live Exceeded` and `ICMP Destination (Port) Unreachable` packets to be received.